EXPERIENCE & RESULTS MATTER

 When you go to the hospital one common question they ask is if you have a living will.
 Many are not familiar with this term.
 They may have heard of people who have a will, but they might also think that is something only for the rich and famous.

 Another term people have heard of is trust funds.
 Again, they may think that trust funds are something that the very rich set up.
-At The Law Office Of Paul M. Namie, LLC we want people not know that wills, living wills and trusts are something that help everyone regardless of their economic status.
+At our law firm, we want people not know that wills, living wills and trusts are something that help everyone regardless of their economic status.
 It is a good idea to learn how these instruments can help you and why our law offices are the place to establish them.

 The Purpose of a Will - To most, the intention behind a will is to provide instructions on how to divide your estate upon your death.
 While that is one thing that a will does, it is far from the only thing - we can create a will that provides for many other things.